 Study Design

-This will be a cross-sectional study involving data collection over a one-week period from a sample of community pharmacies in each of the participating countries and area.
+This will be a cross-sectional study involving data collection over a one-week period from a sample of community pharmacies inGeorgia.
 The main purpose of this study is to describe what antimicrobial medicines are being used in practice in the community.

-Participating countries

-The 18 countries and area that are members of the WHO Regional Office for Europe (WHO EURO) antimicrobial medicines consumption (AMC) network members will be invited to participate – Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Republic of Moldova, Montenegro, North Macedonia, Russian Federation, Serbia, Tajikistan, Turkey, Ukraine, Uzbekistan and Kosovo.

 Methodology